Products and appliances

 - LED, LCD and plasma screen are most common forms of flat-screen TVs on the market.
 LED and LCD TVs are not as good for seeing the screen from sideward angles, but otherwise there is little difference between the picture quality of these and plasma screen TVs.
 However, plasma screen TVs tend not to come in smaller sizes, and generally use more energy than similar sized LED or LCD TVs.

 Household computers, printers, monitors and laptops on average make up around 13% of electricity around the home.
 Choosing an energy-efficient computer can have a real impact on your carbon dioxide emissions and your energy costs.
-If someone else is in charge of buying your equipment, ask about getting a laptop instead of a desktop, and see if they’re aware of Energy Saving Trust Recommended models, which use less energy in 'sleep' and 'standby' as well as when they're running.
+If someone else is in charge of buying your equipment, ask about getting a laptop instead of a desktop.

 Desktop and laptop PCs: Laptops typically uses 85% less electricity over a year than desktop PCs do, so they're already the more energy-efficient choice.
 If your computing needs are met by a laptop, then why not consider one as an alternative to a desktop PC?
-With smaller components and screens, laptops use much less electricity than desktop computers, which can save you around £26 a year.
-If you do need a desktop computer, choose a PC with the Energy Saving Trust Recommended label.
-This will mean it uses less energy in 'sleep' and 'standby' too - not just when it's running.
+With smaller components and screens, laptops use much less electricity than desktop computers.
+Choosing a laptop over a desktop and reducing standby could save up to £16 per year.

 Making electrical items uses a lot of energy and valuable materials, including precious metals like gold and silver.
 Electrical equipment can also contain chemicals like lead and mercury.
 These chemicals can get into the environment and harm people or animals if items are not disposed of carefully.